Congratulations on your new baby! If you’re checking this post out, you’ve likely had a lot going on the past few weeks (or you will soon).

 The first few days postpartum are an absolute roller coaster.
 I can remember being overjoyed about the baby so that I would cry, so overwhelmed with all the changes that I would scream, and then back to crying because the baby was already just a few weeks old and growing so fast.

-I would despair because I tried to clean the house but was bleeding too much and had to stop (see Point 4) or for any other number of small things.
+I would bawl because I tried to clean the house but was bleeding too much and had to stop (see Point 4) or for any other number of small things.
 These mood swings are unfortunately just part of the postpartum experience.

 RELATED: Dealing with postpartum depression and postpartum anxiety